-Dana and I met while working at the Ritz Carlton Hotel in Boston, Massachusetts where we discovered our mutual dream of opening a Newport RI Bed and Breakfast.
+Dana and I met while working at the Ritz Carlton Hotel in Boston, Massachusetts where we discovered our mutual dream of opening a hotel in Newport, RI.

 Dana was a natural fit for owning and operating an Inn.
 Having grown up at her parent’s Bed and Breakfast on Nantucket Island for fifteen years, Dana knew from an early age that the hospitality field was a natural career path for her.
 After studying at Endicott College and receiving a major in Hotel/Restaurant Management, Dana moved on to the Ritz-Carlton Hotel in Boston where she focused on Guest Services and Sales.
 Before purchasing the Newport, RI Inn, she worked as a Tourism Sales Manager for the European hotel company, Le Meridien, gaining extensive experience in worldly travel and hotel sales.

-In July of 2007, we welcomed our daughter, Morgan Gail Spring, into the world and, most recently, our son, William David Spring, in September 2010.
-Since then, Dana has taken on the full time role as a mother, reducing her day to day Innkeeping role at our Newport Bed and Breakfast.
+In July of 2007, we welcomed our daughter, Morgan Gail Spring, into the world and, our son, William David Spring, was born in September 2010.
+Since then, Dana has taken on the full time role as a mother, reducing her day to day Innkeeping role at the hotel.
 She is, however, and will continue to be, active in the improvement of the Inn’s interior and exterior decor, marketing presence, and overall success.

 Originally from Cleveland, Ohio, I moved to Newport, RI in 1997 and obtained a position in Guest Services at the Cliffside Inn Bed and Breakfast.
 After two years of employment at Cliffside I was promoted to Food and Beverage Manager.
 While working at the Inn, I attended Johnson and Wales University, majoring in Hotel/Restaurant management.
 After Newport, I was hired by the Ritz-Carlton Hotel in Boston to manage In-Room Dining, Honor Bar, and their famed Afternoon Tea Service.
 My final position before moving back to operate our Newport Rhode Island Inn was as a Concierge Manager for luxury condominiums managed by Barkan Management, a leading property management firm in Boston.